BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 If so, you need to be the realm admin.
 Then proceed to Step 3.

 ## Step 0
-We are currently planning on SSO service name migration, which will affect **all** existing teams on KeyCloak.
-If you are new to our SSO service or KeyCloak, we recommend you to wait for the migration to complete before starting the request.
-If you are experienced with KeyCloak integration and ready to work with us during the migration, feel free to continue on.
+We are currently planning on SSO service name migration, which will affect **all** existing teams on Keycloak.
+If you are new to our SSO service or Keycloak, we recommend you to wait for the migration to complete before starting the request.
+If you are experienced with Keycloak integration and ready to work with us during the migration, feel free to continue on.

 ## Step 1
-Are you new to RedHat Single Sign-On (KeyCloak)?
+Are you new to RedHat Single Sign-On (Keycloak)?
 If so, please indicate that in Step 4, we will setup an meeting with you and your team for an on-boarding meeting.

 ## Step 2
 Ask the Realm Admin User to login to each of the following links using the **IDIR credentials**.

-When you login, you will see a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on KeyCloak.
+When you login, you will see a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on Keycloak.

 - https://dev.oidc.gov.bc.ca/auth/admin/idir/console
 - https://test.oidc.gov.bc.ca/auth/admin/idir/console